 - Grappling with Grappling Rules: Thankfully averted.
 In Monsterhearts grappling would just be resolved through a Volatile roll or two (and maybe a Hot roll or two as well...).

 - Hit Points: Characters in Monsterhearts can take up to four harm and then die.

 - Horror Hunger: Ghouls get hit by this, especially when they become their darkest self.

 - Hybrid Overkill Avoidance: While an individual might only be able to possess a single skin characters can take moves from other skins to take on their traits, or you can use a season advance to fully change the character from one skin to another while still retaining the moves of their old skin.

 - Our Dragons Are Different: Wyrms aren't giant reptiles with wings, they're collectors.
-They are people who horde things and people, can trade Strings, and "some" can transform into beasts of talons and coils.
+They are people who hoard things and people, can trade Strings, and some can transform into beasts of talons and coils.

 - Our Ghouls Are Creepier: Ghouls can hunger for different things rather than just eating people, some feed on fear or chaos, while others hunger for power.
 Their sex move also causes sex with their partner to count as something they hunger for, and What the Right Hand Wants can turn the ghoul from an undead into a monster that was constructed and feeds on something different.

 - Our Vampires Are Different: Mainly draw upon the traditional sexual fears that surrounded them in the original folklore.
 The "Invited" move also brings up, well, the invitation element of the mythology.